plone/documentation/manage/installing/installation_windows10_wsl.rst

 To edit the code via Windows and execute it under Ubuntu with Plone CLI, a shared place accessible from both systems is needed.

 Under Ubuntu this location is ``/mnt/c/`` for the Windows C-drive.
 I.e. create a folder in Windows ``C:\Plone-Projects``.
 In Linux it is located under ``/mnt/c/Plone-Projects``.

 In the Ubuntu shell use the ``cd`` command following with the path chosen to create the addon in.
-Plone CLI asks some question to be answered before creating the custom add-on.
+Plone CLI asks some questions to be answered before creating the custom add-on.

 .. code-block :: console